Join us in these

 Then one day, you go to market and have a sales representative tell you about a new store that is going to open in your town or area.
 While you have heard the name of this store before, you ask questions of the sales representative to learn more about your new competitor.
 As you continue through the market, you ask more and more people about the competitor.
 Unfortunately, the things you are hearing about them are not the things you want to hear.

-You are told about how they have a tremendous grand opening, that their store is fabulously appointed, and they use all the things you have read about in WAVES as being the best in store design.
+You are told about how they have a tremendous grand opening, that their store is fabulously appointed, and they use all the things you have read about in this magazine as being the best in store design.
 This will truly be a competitor.

 You may even meet another shop owner who will tell you a tremendous "tale of horrors" of how the new dealer has a tremendous reputation; so much a reputation that people will walk into your business and ask how you are going to survive with the new competition in town.
 They may even be a business that is very Internet savvy.